kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     --substitutions _TF_STEP=apply

+## Provision the GCP Infrastructure
+If all of the Terraform configuration changes and project-specific terraform.tvfars file has been committed to the GitHub repository, the infrastructure pipeline can be executed by going to the [Cloud Build Triggers page](https://console.cloud.google.com/cloud-build/triggers;region=us-east1) and clicking on the **Run** button in the "-plan" trigger, followed by the "-apply" trigger.
+Otherwise, committing the latest changes will trigger the pipeline.

+The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.

 ## Configure the App Pipeline
-Run the following commands in the Cloud Shell **(replacing the variables with your configuration)** to configure plan and apply triggers for the Cloud Deploy CI/CD pipeline.
+After the infrastructure is successfully configured, run the following commands in the Cloud Shell **(replacing the variables with your configuration)** to configure the Cloud Build CI/CD pipeline for the application.

     export GH_CONNECTION="github-connection"